yonkahlon/Zenject/README.md

     * Default: FromNew()
     * Examples: eg. FromGetter, FromMethod, FromPrefab, FromResolve, FromSubContainerResolve, FromInstance, etc.

-* **WithGameObjectName** = The name to give the new Game Object associated with this binding.

-    * Note that this method is only available for bindings that use construction methods that relate to MonoBehaviour's such as FromPrefab

-* **UnderGameObjectGroup** = The name of the game object group to place the new game object under.
-This is especially useful for factories, which can be used to create many copies of a prefab for example.

-    * Note that this method is only available for bindings that use construction methods that relate to MonoBehaviour's such as FromPrefab

 * **Scope** = This value determines how often (or if at all) the generated instance is re-used across multiple injections.

     * Default: AsTransient
     * It can be one of the following:
-        1. AsTransient - Will not re-use the instance at all.
+        1. **AsTransient** - Will not re-use the instance at all.
 Every time **ContractType** is requested, the DiContainer will return a brand new instance of type **ResultType**
-        2. AsCached - Will re-use the same instance of **ResultType** every time **ContractType** is requested, which it will lazily generate upon first use
+        2. **AsCached** - Will re-use the same instance of **ResultType** every time **ContractType** is requested, which it will lazily generate upon first use
-        3. AsSingle - Will re-use the same instance of **ResultType** across the entire DiContainer, which it will lazily generate upon first use.
+        3. **AsSingle** - Will re-use the same instance of **ResultType** across the entire DiContainer, which it will lazily generate upon first use.
 It can be thought of as a stronger version of AsCached, because it allows you to bind to the same instance across multiple bind commands.
 It will also ensure that there is only ever exactly one instance of **ResultType** in the DiContainer (ie. it will enforce **ResultType** to be a 'Singleton' hence the name).

     * In most cases, you will likely want to just use AsSingle, however AsTransient and AsCached have their uses too.
     * To illustrate the difference between the different scope types, see the following example: